wilsonte-umich/mdi-suite-template/shiny/apps/README.md

 - **server.R**    - contains the function 'appServer'
 - **overview.md** - text used to describe the app on its splash page

+The name of the app's folder must match the name provided in config.yml.

-Optionally, you can organize additional app scripts into the following sub-folders, which will be loaded along with config.yml and server.R when the app loads:
+Optionally, you can organize additional app scripts into the following sub-folders, which will be loaded along with config.yml and server.R when the app loads
+(see other pages for a description of files in those folders):

 - modules
 - types
 - ui
 - utilities

-See other pages for a description of files in those folders.

 ## Quick start

-The easiest way to get going is to copy and modify the '_template' app, which provides a working boilerplate for all required code.
-Read the comments and go!
+Start by copying and modifying the '_template' app, which provides a working boilerplate for all required code.
+Read the comments and go.

 ## Stage 2 versioning